 In This Age of Hard Trying

-Set in the fictional town of Beaumont, Missouri, in 1935, neighbors Ruby Batten and Agathe Crombie resort to a variety of schemes to ensure the survival and happiness of their children while confronting the malversation of several local men.
-Told in chapters of alternating points of view, the novel follows these families and the saga of Louis Batten, Ruby's husband, as he builds Shenandoah National Park with the Civilian Conservation Corps.
-The convergence of their stories illuminates the desires of their past, an untold tragedy, and the uncertainty of their futures.
+Set in the fictional town of Beaumont, Missouri, in 1935, neighbors Ruby Batten and Agathe Cornelissen resort to a variety of schemes to ensure the survival and happiness of their children while confronting the malversation of several local men.
+Told in chapters of alternating points of view, the novel follows these families and the saga of Roland Batten, Ruby's husband, as he builds Shenandoah National Park with the Civilian Conservation Corps.
+The convergence of their stories illuminates the desires of their past, untold tragedies, and the uncertainty of their futures.

 A paraplegic teenager and her father are stranded in a Utah desert, a couple travels to India after the loss of their baby, a lonely widow is on the hunt to kill a raccoon, a renowned cellist lies to be hired at a performing arts school, a mother fears detachment from her son, an art restorer lives in the shadow of her elusive mentor, a girl with a rare deformity becomes an unlikely heroine in Napoleonic France, and a Marine veteran and her husband face infertility treatments amid growing concerns over the gender of their future child.
 These are some of the characters inhabiting The Kindness of Terrible People, which spans a wide geography and cultural history.
 In this collection of seventeen short stories, girls and women are observed, by themselves and others, and judged with cruelty and compassion.
 They defy conventions of goodness to find their place in a world that so easily dismisses the validity of their choices.

 French Fables for the Fain & Fair